PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 a point of diminishing returns.
 Going out and getting 32GB of RAM for a server will only waste your money with minimal returns.

-If you are running with 12GB or less memory for MC, you should not adjust these parameters.

 ## Java GC Logging

 Are you having old gen issues with these flags?
 Add the following flags based on your java version